nx-go/nx-go/README.md

 Want to try out these capabilities quickly?
 Visit our [playground](https://github.com/nx-go/nx-go-playground)!

+Need more customization?
+A [plugin configuration](./docs/options.md) is also available.

 ## 🧩 Compatibility

 | nx-go version | Nx version   |